-A novel coronavirus emerged in China in late 2019; it has been officially named by the World Health Organization (WHO) as COVID-19.
-Labroots will be working to educate the community about this pathogen in an ongoing series of virtual events.
+A novel coronavirus emerged in China in late 2019 and has since been officially named by the World Health Organization (WHO) as SARS-CoV-2.
+Labroots will be working to educate the community about this pathogen and the disease it causes, i.e. COVID-19, in an ongoing series of virtual events.

-Our 2021 Coronavirus Virtual Event Series was indeed a tremendous success!
-The event(s) are now available for on-demand viewing.
-Our next set of presentations will go live on May 4th, 2022.
+Our 2020 and 2021 Coronavirus Virtual Event Series and this years 1st series on May 4th, 2022 were indeed a tremendous success.
+These past events are now available for on-demand viewing on the Labroots website.
+Our next set of presentations will go live on October 19, 2022.

-This virus is a member of the coronavirus family and is zoonotic, or transmissible from animals to humans, and is thought to have originated in bats like other coronaviruses.
-Researchers are working to learn more about how this virus made the jump from animals to humans, probably through an intermediate species.
+The virus known as SARS-CoV-2 is a member of the coronavirus family and is zoonotic in origin.
+It is transmissible from animals to humans and is thought to have originated in bats like several other coronaviruses.
+Researchers are working to learn more about how this virus made the leap from animals to humans and the potential role of an intermediate species.

-The COVID-19 virus has already infected tens of thousands of people worldwide.
-In China, hundreds have been killed, leading the World Health Organization to declare an international health emergency, one of only four that have ever been declared.
+The SARS-CoV-2 virus has already infected millions of people worldwide.
+In China, thousands have been killed, leading the World Health Organization to declare an international health emergency, one of only four that have ever been declared.

-Researchers have found evidence that the virus can be transmitted by people that don't have symptoms.
-Scientists are working to find ways to treat the fever, respiratory illness, cough, and breathing difficulties it causes.
+Researchers have found evidence that the virus can be transmitted by asymptomatic individuals and are working tirelessly to find ways to treat the fever, respiratory illness, cough, and breathing difficulties it causes.

-This free event does not require any travel, and will remain ongoing; webinars will continue to occur in the future as we find out more about this pathogen.
-The content will be available for unlimited, on-demand viewing.
-The global community will be able to interact using chat sessions and live-streaming.
+This free event does not require any travel and will remain ongoing; webinars will continue to occur in the future as we find out more about this pathogen.
+The content will be available for unlimited, on-demand viewing and the global community will be able to interact using chat sessions and live-streaming.
 This seamless connectivity will be available on any desktop or mobile device so you can view, learn, and interact.

 Labroots is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E. ® Program.
 By attending this virtual event series, you can earn 1 Continuing Education credit per presentation.